Medically-Assisted Detox in Tennessee

 - Buprenorphine – Buprenorphine is a medication known as an opioid agonist, which produce similar effects as opioids do but do not cause individuals to become under the influence.
 This is only true when used as prescribed by a medical professional, as abusing these substances can cause a high.
 However, when taken as directed, buprenorphine can help settle painful withdrawal symptoms and decrease cravings.

 - Naltrexone and Acamprosate – Both used to help those ending their alcohol addictions, naltrexone and Acamprosate help minimize cravings to keep drinking.

 - Benzodiazepines – When someone is coming off of benzodiazepines, he or she can be at risk for suffering serious withdrawal symptoms that can be fatal.
-Therefore, a Nashville, Tennessee medically-assisted detox center utilizes lesser-strength benzodiazepines to help wean clients so that they do not experience these dangerous symptoms.
+Therefore, a medically-assisted detox center utilizes lesser-strength benzodiazepines to help wean clients so that they do not experience these dangerous symptoms.

 When used as prescribed, these medications can help clients better manage their withdrawal symptoms and cravings.

 Benefits of JourneyPure’s Medically-Assisted Detox Center

 Many people take issue with medically-assisted detox, stating that supplying another medication in place of another does nothing to treat the problem.
 While understandable, studies have proven that the use of medications like methadone and naltrexone are effective in helping clients make it through the period of detox and into recovery that is longer-lasting and more successful.
-Other benefits of Nashville Tennessee medically-assisted detox program include the following:
+Other benefits of our Tennessee medically-assisted detox program include the following:

 - Helps clients complete the process of detox without going back and forth to use